Jeffrey-S-Smith/reading-notes-301/class-05.md

 ## React Docs - Thinking in React

-1. What is the single <span style="color: red;">responsibility principle</span> and how does it apply to components?
+1. What is the single responsibility principle- text in red. and how does it apply to components?
 2. What does it mean to build a ‘static’ version of your application?
 3. Once you have a static application, what do you need to add?
 4. What are the three questions you can ask to determine if something is state?